KelvinPompey-40718390/sem-project-group6/use-cases/use-case-3.md

 ### Preconditions

-We are aware of the list of countries and their populations.
+We are aware of the list of countries, the regions they belong to and their populations.

 ### Success End Condition